SashaPt/My-weather-app/README.md

 ## Description

-My Weather App was created using <a href='https://openweathermap.org/api'>OpenWeather API</a>.
+My Weather App was created by using <a href='https://openweathermap.org/api'>OpenWeather API</a>.

 ### Details:
 - Search panel - to write city name;